Skip to Content

 • Promotes heart, healthy hair and skin.

-Cumin and coriander powder has two very different flavours as well as fragrances.
+Cumin and coriander powder have two very different flavours as well as fragrances.

-These two spice powders can be used separately as well as together but never works as a substitute for each other.
+These two spice powders can be used separately as well as together but never work as a substitute for each other.

 While coriander powder has sweeter and peppery tones and a distinct fragrance, cumin powder is a much stronger spice powder.